 Brad received his B.A. from William Jewel College, summa cum laude in 1981.
 He received his Masters at Cambridge University in 1982 and his J.D. from Washington University in May 1985.
 He was admitted to the Roll of Solicitors for England and Wales in 2011.

-Cecil Quillen is a London-based U.S. partner of Linklaters LLP and is the leader of the Firm's global U.S. securities practice.
-He works on a broad spectrum of securities and finance matters, with a special emphasis on emerging-markets offerings of debt and equity securities, as well as other cross-border securities offerings, particularly of investment-grade and high yield/covenant intensive debt securities.
-Cecil is also actively involved in U.S.-related aspects of the Firm's structured finance practice.
-He regularly speaks at a variety of professional conferences, is a member of the board of directors of the High Yield Division of the Association for Financial Markets in Europe (formerly the European High Yield Association) and sits on the Advisory Committee for Securities Regulation in Europe of the Practising Law Institute.
+Cecil Quillen is a London-based U.S. partner of Linklaters LLP, and is the leader of the Firm’s global U.S. securities practice.
+He works on a broad spectrum of securities and finance matters, with a special emphasis on emerging-markets offerings of debt and equity securities, as well as other cross-border securities offerings, particularly of investment-grade and high yield/covenant-intensive debt securities.
+Cecil is also actively involved in U.S.-related aspects of the Firm’s structured finance practice.
+He regularly speaks at a variety of professional conferences, sits on the Advisory Committee for Securities Regulation in Europe of the Practising Law Institute and served from 2005 until 2016 as a member of the board of directors of the High Yield Division of the Association for Financial Markets in Europe (formerly the European High Yield Association).

 Cecil became a partner of Linklaters in 1996 and was resident in the Firm’s New York office before transferring to the London office in 2000.
 He was educated at Harvard (A.B., 1985) and the University of Virginia (J.D., 1988), clerked for Hon.
 John D. Butzner, Senior Circuit Judge, U.S. Court of Appeals, Fourth Circuit, and practiced for a number of years at a large New York-based law firm, before joining Linklaters.
 He is admitted to practice in New York and the District of Columbia.